 Yes, that’s over nine-quintillion-to-one!
 Want to put that massive number in perspective?
 Nine-quintillion is one billion times nine billion.

 Of course, that number makes a lot of assumptions.
-Using common-sense (like that a No. 1 has never lost to a No. 16) and adjusting for expected odds there is definitely better than that 9.2 quintillion-to-1 shot at picking a perfect bracket, however, it’s still something like one in 2.4 trillion in a best-case scenario!
+Using common-sense (like that a No. 1 has only lost to a No. 16 once) and adjusting for expected odds, there is definitely better than that 9.2 quintillion-to-1 shot at picking a perfect bracket, however, it’s still something like one in 2.4 trillion in a best-case scenario!

 There are a few mathematicians that have attempted to narrow this number down even further, but all have admitted it’s nearly impossible to calculate the true probability since match ups (and therefore odds) change from season to season.